Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

 1. Move configuration of the host to the Startup class, per convention.

-    1. Tweak your Program.cs to use a Startup class for ASP.NET Core host configuration, and remove the include host configuration:
+    1. Tweak your Program.cs to use a Startup class for ASP.NET Core host configuration, and remove the host configuration:

     ```
     //REMOVE THIS: .Configure(app => app.Run(context => context.Response.WriteAsync("Hello World, from ASP.NET!")))